Patriot War: Transportation to Australia

 In total, 93 Americans and 58 Patriot prisoners from Lower Canada were transported to Australia after being convicted in Montreal in late 1838 or early 1839.
 Almost all were taken on HMS Buffalo, leaving Quebec in September 1839 and arriving off Hobart, Van Diemen's Land, in February 1840.
 The Americans were disembarked at Hobart but the French-Canadians were taken to Sydney, New South Wales.
 They were interned near the present day suburb of Concord, giving rise to the names Canada Bay, French Bay and Exile Bay.
 The Lower Canadians were treated better than the Americans, liberated sooner and assisted in getting home.
 Of the 93 Americans, 14 died as a direct result of transportation and penal servitude.
 By the end of 1844, half of those in Van Diemen's Land had been granted pardons, nearly all were pardoned by 1848, but five remained in penal servitude until at least 1850.
-None of the convicts chose to stay in Van Diemen's Land after being pardoned.Magazine article about monument to French prisoners, and their story Three former convicts, however, did eventually settle in Australia: Ira Polley (Polly), of Lyme, New York, left in 1844 and subsequently married and settled in the Illawarra region of New South Wales; Chauncey Bugby (now Buckby) married Elizabeth Hughes in 1846 and settled in Circular Head section of the northwest corner of Tasmania; and Hiram Sharp(e) of Salina in Onondaga County, New York, left in August 1846, married a Mary Black and settled in Kiama in New South Wales.
+None of the convicts chose to stay in Van Diemen's Land after being pardoned.
+Three former convicts, however, did eventually settle in Australia: Ira Polley (Polly), of Lyme, New York, left in 1844 and subsequently married and settled in the Illawarra region of New South Wales; Chauncey Bugby (now Buckby) married Elizabeth Hughes in 1846 and settled in Circular Head section of the northwest corner of Tasmania; and Hiram Sharp(e) of Salina in Onondaga County, New York, left in August 1846, married a Mary Black and settled in Kiama in New South Wales.